syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 Check that the `workerClusterResources` have been installed.

-For Postgres, you can see in the Promise file that there are a number of RBAC resources, as well as a deployment that installs the Postgres Operator in the worker cluster.
-That means that when the Promise is successfully applied you will see the `postgres-operator` deployment in the worker cluster.
+For Postgres, you can see in the Promise file that there are a number of RBAC resources, as well as a deployment that installs the Postgres Operator in the Worker Cluster.
+That means that when the Promise is successfully applied you will see the `postgres-operator` deployment in the Worker Cluster.
 That's also an indication that the Operator is ready to provision a new instance.

 ```console
 kubectl --context kind-worker --namespace default get pods